ArchipelagoMW/Archipelago/worlds/kh1/docs/en_Kingdom Hearts.md

 JaredWeakStrike for helping clean up my mess of code.

-KSX for their interact out of battle code.
+KSX for their interact in battle code.

 ## Where is the options page?